xingyuHuxingyu/DynamicPO/README.md

 To address this issue, DynamicPO dynamically selects **boundary-critical negatives** that are most helpful for decision-boundary refinement and adaptively adjusts the optimization strength for each selected negative.
 This enables more robust preference-boundary learning, effectively mitigates **preference optimization collapse**, and improves recommendation performance across multiple multi-negative preference optimization objectives with **negligible computational overhead**.

+Specifically, DynamicPO first prioritizes **preference-violation negatives** and then uses **likelihood-based clustering** to capture near-boundary negatives when no violation exists.

 ## Installation

 ### Requirements